Do I Need Emergency Dentistry?

 Toothache

-Apply a cold compress to the area to help alleviate pain.
-You can take a pain reliever like acetaminophen (e.g., Tylenol) or ibuprofen (e.g., Advil), but always follow your doctor’s advice and the instructions on the bottle.
-Make a note of what medication you took, how much, and the time you took it, so you can inform us when you come in.
+Apply a cold compress to the area to ease pain.
+You can take pain relievers like acetaminophen (e.g., Tylenol) or ibuprofen (e.g., Advil), but always follow your doctor’s instructions.
+Keep track of what medication you took, the dosage, and the time, so you can inform us when you arrive.

 Knocked-Out Teeth

-Time is of the essence, as we may be able to restore your natural tooth!
-If a whole tooth has been knocked out and is reasonably clean, quickly and gently reinsert the tooth into its socket.
-If this is not possible due to pain or uncertainty, save the tooth in a cup of milk.
-Call us immediately, as a knocked-out tooth is more likely to be saved if treated within the hour.
+Act quickly—if the tooth is clean, gently reinsert it into its socket.
+If that’s not possible, store it in a cup of milk.
+Contact us immediately, as a knocked-out tooth is more likely to be saved if treated within the hour.

 Broken Teeth

-Rinse your mouth with warm water to wash away smaller fragments.
-If there is bleeding, hold a piece of sterile gauze on the area until it stops.
-You may use a cold compress to relieve pain and reduce swelling.
-Call us immediately so we can work quickly to relieve your pain, heal your injury, and restore your tooth.
+Rinse your mouth with warm water to remove smaller fragments.
+If there’s bleeding, apply sterile gauze until it stops.
+Use a cold compress to reduce pain and swelling.
+Call us immediately for prompt treatment to relieve pain and repair your tooth.

 Abscess

-Abscesses are infections that occur around the root of a tooth or in the space between the teeth and gums.
-They are a serious condition that can damage tissue and surrounding teeth, with the infection potentially spreading to other parts of the body if left untreated.
-Because of the serious oral and general health problems that can result from an abscess, see your dentist as soon as possible.
-To ease pain and draw pus toward the surface in the meantime, rinse your mouth with a mild saltwater solution (1/2 teaspoon of table salt in 8 ounces of water) several times a day.
+Abscesses are serious infections around the root of a tooth or between the teeth and gums.
+If left untreated, they can cause severe damage and spread to other parts of the body.
+See your dentist as soon as possible.
+In the meantime, rinse your mouth with a mild saltwater solution (1/2 teaspoon salt in 8 ounces of water) several times a day to ease pain and help draw out the infection.

 Contact us today